LEDazzio01/ai-performance-engineering/docs/appendix.md

 ## Autotune kernel parameters

 Autotune your custom CUDA kernels for the target GPU.
 Choosing the correct block size, tile size, unroll factors, etc., can affect performance, and the optimal settings often differ between GPUs’ generations, such as Ampere, Hopper, Blackwell, and beyond.
 Use autotuning scripts or frameworks like OpenAI Triton—or even brute-force search in a preprocessing step—to find the best launch config.
 This can easily yield 20%–30% improvements that you’d miss with static “reasonable” settings.
 Use Triton features in your autotuning loop—for instance, set num_warps and num_stages, enable automatic warp specialization, and test asynchronous TMA layouts.
 Prefer descriptor/block-pointer APIs for shared- memory staging.
 Re-benchmark tile shapes when migrating to different hardware, as optimal choices will differ across GPU generations.

+## Align Triton kernels with hardware limits

+Pick `BLOCK_M/N/K` as multiples of 64 or 128 so memory transactions stay coalesced, then tune `num_warps` (4–8 for bandwidth-bound, 8–16 for compute-bound kernels) and `num_stages` (2–3) to balance register pressure against latency hiding.
+Benchmark candidate configs in isolation with `triton.testing.do_bench` or CUDA events before wiring them into PyTorch.
+When epilogues are lightweight—bias adds, GELU, scale—fuse them directly inside the Triton kernel so data never makes an extra trip through global memory.

+## Triton kernel tuning quick reference

+- Map `pid_m`, `pid_n`, etc., to contiguous tiles, use `tl.arange` broadcasting for index math, and prefer `cache_modifier=".cg"` when streaming.
+- Fuse bias/activation/residual epilogues inside the Triton kernel so data stays in registers/shared memory.
+- Use descriptor/block-pointer APIs plus automatic warp specialization for async TMA pipelines.
+- Keep fallbacks handy: detect unsupported SMs at import time and route to CUDA extensions or `torch.compile` variants so the optimized logic still runs everywhere.

 ## Use kernel fusion in ML workloads